-Considering the small population of the island, the fewer choices of classes and programs from which to choose, the lecturer-based instructional program, the socio-economic status of island residents, and the rising cost of higher education, Maui Community College, Molokai is consistently performing at a high level in terms of meeting the demand within a climate of limited resources.
+Considering the small population of the island, the limited classes and programs from which to choose, the lecturer-based instructional program, the socio-economic status of island residents, and the rising cost of higher education, Maui CC, Molokai is consistently performing at a high level in terms of meeting the demand within a climate of limited resources.

 The chart below reveals consistent enrollments over the past six semesters.
-In 2007-2008 we experienced an increase in SSH.
-This is a result of highest unduplicated student enrollment in the history of Maui Community College, Molokai.
+Over the three year period being reviewed, we have consistently seen an increase in the average SSH for each academic year.
 The increase in SSH shows Molokai residents are serious about furthering their educational attainment and illustrates their commitment towards higher education.